Circular mean: Example

 A simple way to calculate the mean of a series of angles (in the interval [0°, 360°)) is to calculate the mean of the cosines and sines of each angle, and obtain the angle by calculating the inverse tangent.
 Consider the following three angles as an example: 10, 20, and 30 degrees.
 Intuitively, calculating the mean would involve adding these three angles together and dividing by 3, in this case indeed resulting in a correct mean angle of 20 degrees.
 By rotating this system anticlockwise through 15 degrees the three angles become 355 degrees, 5 degrees and 15 degrees.
 The arithmetic mean is now 125 degrees, which is the wrong answer, as it should be 5 degrees.
 The vector mean $\bar \theta$ can be calculated in the following way, using the mean sine $\bar s$ and the mean cosine $\bar c \not = 0$:

+Implementation

+In this python code we use day hours to find circular average of them: